 - The project, with assistance from Native American Seed, has created two custom seed mixes for use in riparian and upland areas of the community.
 The riparian blend seed mix is to be used for any disturbed areas near creeks, drainage swales, or other low-lying areas.
 The upland blend seed mix is to be used in any bare ground areas following construction or other large open areas where native grass establishment is desired.
 See addendum 5.4 for specific seed mix details.
 In addition, we recommend coordinating with Native American Seed: www.seedsource.com or 800-728-4043. - The use of trees is preferred in areas close to the residence to help blend buildings with the site, accentuate entry areas, provide for climate amelioration and help to define outdoor spaces.
 All areas disturbed during construction must be revegetated. - Each lot shall be required to plant a minimum of 4 trees and homeowners are encourage to plant as many trees as necessary.
 The number of trees required shall be based on the existing vegetative cover of each lot.
-Each tree is to be a minimum of 3 caliper inches in size and shall be native and selected from the approved plant palette. - The use of Xeriscape is strongly recommended.
+Each tree is to be a minimum of 3 caliper inches in size and shall be native and selected from the approved plant palette. - Italian cypress trees or palm trees are not in keeping with the preservation of a native theme and are prohibited. - The use of Xeriscape is strongly recommended.
 Xeriscape is a landscape concept that saves water and resists chemical use through the installation of native plant materials.
 Xeriscape is based on seven principles that will help save water, reduce non-point source pollution, and produce a sustainable environment. - All landscaping should be installed prior to occupancy of the residence.
 The DRC may approve, at its sole discretion, other time limits requested by the Owner to extend the planting installation.
 All trees, shrubs and ground covers must be maintained properly.
 All dead or dying plants must be removed or replaced promptly. - All landscape plans must be designed and drawn by a Landscape Architect licensed in the State of Texas and be capable of clearly communicating the design intent through the drawing medium.
 Plans must clearly show the location of all proposed plant material and include a plant legend comprised of plant species, quantities, and sizes at the time of planting.